 Regional Media and Information Literacy Summer Festival

-The event will gather some 150 participants in Ohrid, Macedonia, and provide a common platform for educational professionals (teachers, experts), CSOs active in media, education and media literacy fields, IT experts, media professionals and academics, students of journalism and other sciences to exchange knowledge and practice regarding creative IT-based MIL solutions.
+The event will gather some 150 participants in Ohrid, North Macedonia, and provide a common platform for educational professionals (teachers, experts), CSOs active in media, education and media literacy fields, IT experts, media professionals and academics, students of journalism and other sciences to exchange knowledge and practice regarding creative IT-based MIL solutions.

 The Festival will introduce innovative methods for promoting, teaching & learning MIL, focusing on the use of digital technologies and tools.